Selecting an Advisory Firm

 - ChFC® (Chartered Financial Consultant) – has to pass three six-hour exams and have four years of qualifying work experience to earn the title.

 - CLU® (Chartered Life Underwriter) – one of the oldest and most respected credentials in financial services dating back to the late 1920s.
 It represents a thorough understanding of a broad array of personal risk management and life insurance planning issues, as well as comprehensive estate planning.

 Selecting an advisor that has earned industry designations does not provide guarantees, but it does assure you that the advisor has received specialized training and must undergo continuing education.

 Good References.
-We recommend talking with an advisor’s current clients about their experience with an advisor you are considering.
+We recommend talking with an adviser’s current clients about their experience with an advisor you are considering.

-Access Financial Services, Inc. is a Registered Investment Advisor (RIA).
+Access Financial Services, Inc. is a Registered Investment Adviser (RIA).